saurishkapoor/farmheart/README.md

-# AI-Powered Cattle CVD Detection
+# AI-Powered App for CVD Detection in Cattle using Retinal Fundal Images

-# Problem
+## Problem
 Cardiovascular disease (CVD) in cattle is **difficult to diagnose** due to its **low incidence** and the **limitations of traditional methods**.

 Current techniques are often: **expensive**, **time-consuming**, and/or **invasive**.